GeaucefStone/Secular_Democratic_Republic/README.md

 - The video player is now added.
 Unlike the Markdown reader, you don't need to drag and drop anything.

-**Note:** due to the lack of video content, unrelated videos embedded from external sources serve as a referrence until further notice.
+**Note:** Due to the lack of video content, the video player is empty.
+Every video must be embedded in relevent JavaScript code.

 ---